MCxQC/Hello-World/README.md

-About:
-An AutoHotkey script to simplify the execution of functions upon process/window creation/termination and device connection/disconnection.

 # WinExeCommander
-WinExeCommander is an AutoHotkey script to simplify the execution of functions upon process/window creation/termination and device connection/disconnection.
+WinExeCommander is an AutoHotkey script to simplify the calling of functions when windows/processes are created/terminated, devices are connected/disconnected.

 - [Requirement](#requirement)
 - [Features](#features)